The Cost of Car Ownership in Singapore 2023

 Average Cost of Car Ownership in Singapore

-Registration fees and taxes
+Registration Fees and Taxes

 Car-owners have to pay several one-time taxes or fees on their vehicles when purchasing or registering their car.
 These are usually included in the total purchase price you are quoted when, for example, you survey cars at a dealership.

-In addition to the standard S$140 Registration Fee (RF), you'll also have to pay the Additional Registration Fee (ARF), which scales off the OMV of your car and is calculated according to the following structure:
+In addition to the standard S$220 Registration Fee (RF), you'll also have to pay the Additional Registration Fee (ARF), which scales off the OMV of your car and is calculated according to the following structure:

 |Vehicle OMV||ARF Rate|

-The ARF, as equivalent to or pricier than the actual OMV of the car, is a significant expense.
+The ARF, is equivalent to or pricier than the actual OMV of the car, is a significant expense.
 However, car owners do have the opportunity to be recouped for the cost of the ARF if they deregister their car before it turns 10 years old of age through the PARF rebate system.

-Every carbuyer must also pay an Excise Duty that is 20% of the car's OMV in addition to the typical Goods & Services Tax of 7% on all consumption goods.
+Every car buyer must also pay an Excise Duty that is 20% of the car's OMV in addition to the typical Goods & Services Tax of 7% on all consumption goods.

 Finally, Singapore encourages the purchase of environment-friendly vehicles by offering rebates on cars with particularly low carbon emissions and applying surcharges on cars with particularly high carbon emissions under the Carbon Emissions-Based Vehicle Scheme, or CEVS.
 Depending on the car, the CEVS could decrease or increase its price by up to about S$30,000, with the Toyota Prius qualifying for the highest rebate and the Lamborghini Huracan incurring the highest surcharge.